 We have analyzed this proposed rule under Department of Homeland Security Management Directive 023-01 and Commandant Instruction M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
-4321-4370f), and have made a preliminary determination that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
-This proposed rule involves establishing a temporary safety zone around a fireworks display and is therefore expected to be categorically excluded, under section 2.B.2.
-Figure 2-1, paragraph 34(g), of the Instruction.
-The fireworks are launched from land and the safety zone is intended to keep mariners away from any fall out that may enter the water.
-A preliminary environmental analysis checklist supporting this determination is available in the docket where indicated under ADDRESSES.
+4321-4370f), and have made a preliminary determination that this action is one of a category of actions which do not individually or cumulatively have a significant effect on the human environment.
+Upon receipt of consultation comments all documentation will be made available in the docket where indicated under ADDRESSES.
+This proposed rule involves establishing a temporary safety zone.
 We seek any comments or information that may lead to the discovery of a significant environmental impact from this proposed rule.